 Who should I appoint to carry out my survey?

-Don’t cut corners.
+Whether or not you’re buying the property to live in, or as a buy to let, don’t cut corners.
 Property surveys need to be done properly – and should only be completed by qualified surveyors.

 Most surveyors will be members of the Royal Institute of Chartered Surveyors (RICS) and we suggest that it is a RICS qualified surveyor you need.
 Why?
 That’s because they’re experts, properly trained and in addition have to take out professional indemnity insurance in case of any mistakes.

-It is recommended you contact property solicitors to do your conveyancing before you start looking at properties.
+In fact it always sensible to get in touch with property solicitors to do your conveyancing before you start looking at properties.
 If you don’t have a conveyancing solicitor already lined up, then do some research on the Internet or look for a recommendation from friends or from the estate agent themselves.

 Want to know more about the legal side of buying and selling property?
 Click here to read more about how our conveyancing solicitors can help you